AliKhajegiliM/IR-and-MIR/README.md

     \
     This is a **lower bound** on the IR estimator(feature) and depends on image entropy and size.
 (Apply the same instruction as the *ir* function.)

-- The lower bound on MIR (LMIR); MATLAB function, lmir.m:
+- The lower bound on MIR (LMIR), lmir.m:
     \
     This is a **lower bound** on the MIR estimator(feature) and depends on image mutual information and size.
 (Apply the same instruction as the *mir* function.)